Present Perfect Yes/No Questions ESL Games and Activities

 Have you...?

-This fun present perfect game helps students practice present perfect yes/no questions and short answers.
+This enjoyable present perfect questions game helps students practice present perfect yes/no questions and short answers.
 In groups, players take turns choosing one of their short answer cards without showing it to anyone, e.g. 'Yes, it has.'
 The player then thinks of a present perfect yes/no question that will elicit the answer on the card, e.g. 'Has it been sunny today?'
 The player then asks the question to another student in the group.
 If the student gives the same short answer that's on the card, the player wins and discards the card.
 If not, the player keeps the card.
 The first player to get rid of all their cards wins the game.

 Have you...?
 Preview